 Exercise is unbelievably important for health and wellness ….but it can’t overcome a bad diet.

 The old “calories in, calories out” diet paradigm is dead.
-Pretty much every Dr tells their overweight patients “eating a little less and working out a little more” will help them lose weight but if that were true we wouldn’t have an obesity epidemic on our hands now would we?!
-Mark Hyman does an excellent job explaining it here and I highly recommend you take a moment to read it.
-Our bodies are incredibly complex super computers, not simple 1+1=2 worthy calculators.
-Calories in and calories out is a simple math equation that fails to take into account metabolism, hormones, microbiome, genetics, nutrient absorption and utilization and so much more.
+Pretty much every Dr tells their overweight patients “eating a little less and working out a little more” will help them lose weight, but if that were true, we wouldn’t have an obesity epidemic on our hands now would we?!
+Mark Hyman does an excellent job explaining it here, and I highly recommend you take a moment to read it.
+Our bodies are incredibly complex supercomputers, not simple 1+1=2-worthy calculators.
+Calories in and calories out is a simple math equation that fails to take into account metabolism, hormones, microbiome, genetics, nutrient absorption, utilization, and so much more.

 Rather than thinking of your metabolism’s ability to use these as black and white, one or the other, think of it as a spectrum.
-On one end of the spectrum is the average American eating the SAD (Standard American Diet), this person must consume carbohydrates consistently throughout the day to maintain their energy or they get hangry, cranky, dizzy, and more.
+On one end of the spectrum is the average American eating the SAD (Standard American Diet).
+This person must consume carbohydrates consistently throughout the day to maintain their energy, or they get hangry, cranky, dizzy, and more.
 This cycle typically leads to insulin resistance.
-This means the body must product more and more insulin to handle the glucose.
+This means the body must produce more and more insulin to handle the glucose.
 Insulin resistance can lead to hormonal disruptions (remember how I told you that fixing this one thing can help fix other things?
 Hormones are one of the top ones!).

-When the SAD eater consumes even a fraction more carbs than the body can utilize, it is stored as fat because the body has a limited ability to handle glucose as we just discussed due to the insulin resistance.
-When the Keto eater (who mind you, doesn’t eat carbs) eats extra fat, it doesn’t have the same massive impact.
-The body is adapted to burn the fat, and is sensitive to the insulin.
+When the SAD eater consumes even a fraction more carbs than the body can utilize, it is stored as fat because the body has a limited ability to handle glucose, as we just discussed, due to insulin resistance.
+When the Keto eater (who, mind you, doesn’t eat carbs) eats extra fat, it doesn’t have the same massive impact.
+The body is adapted to burn fat and is sensitive to insulin.

 For starters, counting calories will NOT get you there.
 My post on “Why Health Coaches Don’t Count Calories – And What They Do Count” explains that a bit further.

-As mentioned in the beginning of this article becoming fat adapted is an incredibly complex topic and includes considering issues such as past metabolic damage, genetics, hormones like cortisol, leptin and ghrelin, food sensitivities and much much more.
-To get started though, you need to work to find your body’s optimal macronutrient breakdowns.
+As mentioned at the beginning of this article, becoming fat-adapted is an incredibly complex topic and includes considering issues such as past metabolic damage, genetics, hormones like cortisol, leptin, and ghrelin, food sensitivities, and much much more.
+To get started, though, you need to work to find your body’s optimal macronutrient breakdowns.

 Macronutrients are fat, carbohydrates, and protein.
 I do not care nearly as much about calories (and if you want to know why make sure you check out Mark Hyman’s blog post on it linked above!).
-For some people optimal macros means you’ll need to maintain a very low carb diet under 50 grams a day to stay in that zone, and for others you may be able to have up to 150 grams a day and stay in the zone.
+For some people, optimal macros mean you’ll need to maintain a very low-carb diet of under 50 grams a day to stay in that zone, and for others, you may be able to have up to 150 grams a day and stay in the zone.